Quotes #17: The Eternal Conflict: Famous Quotes on Religion and Science

 Everything You Always Wanted to Know About Religion "versus" Science:

-without religion is lame, religion without science is blind."
+cannot exist.
+Science without religion is lame, religion without science is

-between religion and science.
-Science contradicts religion as surely
+is no contradiction between religion and science.
+Science contradicts religion

 conflicting views.
 Unless, that is, science is obliged to change it's